 Compost The Perfect Phosphorus Source

 Adding organic compost your soil helps build healthy plant root systems.
-Good plant roots exude natural organic phosphoric acid that help break down compounds of calcium and phosphate into a usable, soluble form.
+Good plant roots exude natural organic phosphoric acid that help break down compounds of calcium and phosphate into a usable, water soluble form.

 Furthermore, a type of mycorrhizal fungus usually surround healthy root systems where the fungus releases important enzymes into the soil.